django-cms/django-cms/docs/user/tutorial/20-create_page.rst

 In editing mode:

 #.
 Double-click (if you're using a pointer) or tap (if you're using a touch screen) on the
-   paragraph of text to open the Text plugin.
+   paragraph of text to open it for editing.
 #.
 Make changes by breaking the text into paragraphs.
 #.  **Save** it again.